Personality model

 Are my Big Five scores comparable to HEXACO?+

 Partially.
 Extraversion, Conscientiousness, and Openness overlap substantially.
-But Agreeableness and Emotionality are defined differently in HEXACO.
+But Agreeableness and Emotionality are defined differently in HEXACO, and the H-factor is new.

 Why does the H-factor matter?+

-The H-factor predicts ethical behavior, integrity, and vulnerability to manipulation — factors the Big Five does not measure.
+The H-factor predicts ethical behavior, integrity, and vulnerability to manipulation — factors the Big Five does not measure, but which explain a lot in work and relationships.

-8 scientific tests with 365 questions combined, all synthesized into a single AI-generated report.
+8 scientific tests with 365 questions combined, synthesized into a single AI-generated report covering personality, values, attachment, coping, and more.